 As organizations grow and workplace complexities increase, the need for written guidelines, policies, and procedures increases.

-How to Develop a Safety Program in 6 Easy Steps
+How to Develop a Safety Program

-1. Appoint a Safety Officer
+1. Appoint A Safety Officer

 Someone should be given the responsibility to oversee the safety program.
-This person should have an understanding of their responsibilities and accountability for maintaining a safe workplace.
+This ideal person should have an understanding of their responsibilities and accountability for maintaining a safe workplace.

 A safety officer monitors workplace activities to ensure that workers comply with company policies and government safety regulations.

-2. Perform a Safety Inspection
+2. Perform A Safety Inspection

 3. Perform Safety Incident Investigations